 In the comment sections of my posts about Soho’s and Mercury Lounge, some readers and I shared our views on the quality of cocktails served at some of Nairobi‘s most popular bars and nightclubs.
 In that discussion, Mercury Lounge and Casablanca were named as establishments that were thought to serve good cocktails, while Hidden Agenda and Soho’s came up as places to avoid when in search of a good cocktail.

 The growing and preparing of coffee is a longstanding tradition in Ethiopia.
 Ethiopia is where Coffea arabica, the coffee plant, originates.
 Although coffee is now grown in various parts of the world; Ethiopia still accounts for around 3% of the global coffee market.
 Today, I’d like to tell you how I first discovered Ethiopian coffee and how it became my favourite coffee of all.
 Keep reading until the end of this post where I share a video about the Ethiopian Coffee Ceremony and how coffee is generally drunk in Ethiopia.
-At university, I would drink coffee all the time.
-During the day, … Continue reading Ethiopian Coffee: The Best Coffee According to Me
+(If you are a fan of hot drinks, also check out Cadbury … Continue reading Ethiopian Coffee: The Best Coffee According to Me